bachya/aioguardian/README.md

-# 🚰 aiooguardian: A Python3 library for Elexa Guardian water valves and sensors
+# 🚰 aioguardian: A Python3 library for Elexa Guardian devices